 - A hinged bed platform that has storage built in underneath.

-- Décor touches including custom-made chair covers, framed pop culture posters, and the RV's original beaded blinds.
+- Décor touches include custom-made chair covers, framed pop culture posters, and the RV’s original beaded blinds.

 - A versatile table that can serve as a coffee table in front of the couch or be put away to pull out the couch as a futon.